vinitrshah03/Subtitle-Generator/README.md

 9. Subtitles are displayed on the website.
 10. User downloads subtitles in `.srt` format.
 11. Metadata and subtitles are stored in Azure PostgreSQL.
-12. Subtitle files are stored in Azure Blob Storage.

 ---